sine2pi/ASR-model/README.md

 MaxFactor is a custom PyTorch optimizer with adaptive learning rates and specialized handling for matrix parameters.

-** this model deviates in a lot of ways from standard transformer models.
+** model deviates from standard transformer models.